 #6: Having Multiple Children to Care For

 Whoever said having the second, third child becomes “easy peasy” probably never had the second or third child.
 Mdm Lin shared that any caregiver activity that she had to do for one child, she had to repeat the same act four times with four children.
 ‘Not all activities could be done concurrently, some activities like showering and brushing teeth had to take turns.’
 Fortunately, she had much support from her parents and helper, but still a working mom of four is never easy!

 #7: Whole New Meaning to Annual Leave

 For working moms of young children, there are six days of childcare leave annually.
 However, preschools are also entitled to six days of school closure.
 Most moms would attest that their annual leave days are now all childcare leave – it is leave for the child on his/her sick days, on birthday celebrations, school events and concert rehearsals.
 It is a struggle to find days to take a break (because that’s what annual leave is for!).
 Cheryl shared that she would at least use one day of annual leave per quarter for dating her husband or spending time with her friends, otherwise, life becomes very tiring!

 #8: Weekday or Weekend – is still a Workday

 Sometimes taking annual leave really becomes the only time to spend time connecting with self, friends and even spouse.
-For working parents, weekday is work and mostly, weekend is another kind of work filled with bringing children to different classes or going outdoors or spending undivided time with the child.
+For working parents, weekday is work and mostly, the weekend is another kind of work filled with bringing children to different classes or going outdoors or spending undivided time with the child.
 Cheryl further shared that weekend is often filled with its own busy-ness but to ensure that weekend has some relaxation, she would plan ahead that at least half of a Saturday or Sunday is spent at home.